biveeco/diversitywoman2013/_posts/speakers/2013-09-05-Paula-Whetsel-Ribeau.md

 date: "2013-08-24 08:31"
 categories: speakers
 name: Dr. Paula Whetsel-Ribeau
-title: Special Assistant to the President for Community Leadership, Mount St. Mary's University
+title: Special Asst. to the President for Community Leadership
 image: Whetsel-Ribeau_Dr.
 Paula.jpg
 published: true
 teaser: Dr. Paula Whetsel-Ribeau is currently the Special Assistant to the President for Community Leadership at Mount St. Mary’s University in Emmitsburg, Maryland.